anuraagprasaad/currency-converter/README.md

 ## Running the application

+1)

 mvn spring-boot:run

+This should start the embedded Tomcat and the application will be available at http://localhost:8080/

+#Or

+2)

+a) Clone or download the project to some directory.

+b) Run the below commands in sequence:

+     mvn clean install

+    java -jar target\cc-0.0.1-SNAPSHOT.jar

     This should start the embedded Tomcat and the application will be available at http://localhost:8080/

 ## Running the tests